100mypete/auction-plan/README.md

 - each bid adds 1 hours to the clock
 - any amount can be bid
 - no max amount of bids
+- no price cap

+how to create auctions

+- there will be a form of sorts to fill out when you want to auction something
+- sorta like the process for uploading a youtube video (if you know what that's like)
+- list the item and be able to monitor the auction
+- special role allows you to set a minimum bid
+  - probably unlocked by doing 3 successful auctions or something like that

+User profiles

+- can see what people have bid more in the past
+- can see past and current listings
+- auction winners give a rating to the lister based on how reliable they were in getting the item delivered
+- low ratings = probably scam = don't bid unless you have big balls

 special admin role